LaunchCodeEducation/data-analysis/src/chapters/tableau-part2/studio.rst

 #.
 Compare Library Programs against State Population.

    #.
-Try something other than a bar chart
+Try something other than a bar chart.
    #.
 Explore the marks card.
 Add at least one feature.

 #.
 How many visits in each region compared to the End Date?